pgadmin-org/pgadmin4/docs/en_US/login.rst

     :alt: pgAdmin login dialog
     :align: center

-Use the fields in the *Login* dialog to authenticate your connection:
+Use the fields in the *Login* dialog to authenticate your connection.
+There are two ways to authenticate your connection:

+- From pgAdmin version 4.21 onwards, support for LDAP authentication has been added.
+If LDAP authentication has been enabled for your pgAdmin application, you can use your LDAP credentials to log in to pgAdmin:

+  * Provide the LDAP username in the *Email Address/Username* field.

+  * Provide your LDAP password in the Password field.

+- Alternatively, you can use the following information to log in to pgAdmin:

-* Provide the email address associated with your account in the *Email Address* field.
+  * Provide the email address associated with your account in the *Email Address/Username* field.

   * Provide your password in the *Password* field.

-* Click the *Login* button to securely log into pgAdmin.
+Click the *Login* button to securely log into pgAdmin.

-* Please note that, if the pgAdmin server is restarted then you will be logged out.
+Please note that if the pgAdmin server is restarted, then you will be logged out.
 You need to re-login to continue.

 Recovering a Lost Password
 **************************